JRLane-CS/SQL-Movie-Library-Catalog/README.md

 Python is the programming language used to develop this application.
 It is configured with the csv, PySimpleGUI, and SQLite3 modules.

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
+Here's a sample list of the websites which helped me complete this project:

 - [PySimpleGUI Tutorial](https://www.youtube.com/watch?v=LzCfNanQ_9c)
 - [PySimpleGUI Tutorials](https://www.youtube.com/playlist?list=PL1A5nGiCuucueLRBA0VKHIjYTYipHqzcZ)